Poverty can happen very quickly to anyone. A universal basic income would help address the persistent inequities within our country.

 - address systemic barriers experienced by Indigenous peoples in accessing relief programs (for example, those related to COVID-19)

-- build a program that is universal, preserves human dignity rather than creates stigma, removes discriminatory barriers, does not penalize people for the work that they do, and is available with a minimum of bureaucracy
+- build a program that is universally accessible, preserves human dignity rather than creates stigma, removes discriminatory barriers, does not penalize people for the work that they do, and is available with a minimum of bureaucracy

 - Share this Take Action on your social media networks.
 Use the hashtags #UCCan, #poverty, #UBI, #universalbasicincome, #basicincome.